-3. Accounting for Covid-19 grants

-Issue

-During the 2021/22 audit, we identified that transactions relating to Covid-19 grants, which Scottish Borders Council administer on behalf the Scottish Government, were incorrectly included within the 2021/22 Comprehensive Income & Expenditure Statement.

-These grants are accounted for as agency arrangements and therefore should not be included within the council's reported results.
+Issue Resolution 3.
+Accounting for Covid-19 grants During the 2021/22 audit, we identified that Management agreed to adjust the transactions relating to Covid-19 grants, which income and expenditure for 2021/22 by Scottish Borders Council administer on behalf the £20.1 million to exclude these grants Scottish Government, were incorrectly included from the reported results. within the 2021/22 Comprehensive Income & This was due to an administrative error Expenditure Statement. and appropriate adjustments have been made to ensure that the income and These grants are accounted for as agency arrangements and therefore should not be included expenditure are not materially within the council's reported results. misstated.
 Therefore, both income and expenditure were overstated by £20.1 million with no overall impact on the reported surplus.

-We noted appropriate disclosures of these grants had been made within the council's agency note in the accounts.
+We noted appropriate disclosures of these grants the accounts.